 Fragility and conflict are a significant challenge to development and constrain efforts to achieve Sustainable Development Goal (SDG) 1, which aims to end poverty by 2030.
 In developing countries, conflict has stunted gross domestic product (GDP) growth and is one of the leading causes of humanitarian crises.

-In this context, the PEGNet conference 2020 will provide a platform for leading development scholars, practitioners and policy-makers to reflect on the determinants and consequences of conflict and fragility in developing countries.
+The PEGNet conference 2022 will provide a platform for leading development scholars, practitioners and policy-makers to reflect on the determinants and consequences of conflict and fragility in developing countries.
 In addition, the conference will seek to understand the solutions to these challenges and provide answers to questions such as:

 - What are the causes of fragility and conflict within and between countries?